qkfang/legoai.web/blog/2025-03-24-microsoft-mvp-summit-2025-day-0.md

 ---

 Day 0 @ Microsoft MVP Summit ✅!
-Spent whole day at Microsoft Reactor Redmond, diving deep into hashtag#AI with some of the brightest AI MVPs around!🌟 It's been incredible connecting with so many MVPs, RDs & Microsoft team from all over the world and hear their stories 🌍: Priyanka, Matthijs, SARAVANAN, Dave, Alan, Jose, Lewis, Ko, Elizabeth, Christina.
+Spent whole day at Microsoft Reactor Redmond, diving deep into AI with some of the brightest AI MVPs around!🌟 It's been incredible connecting with so many MVPs, RDs & Microsoft team from all over the world and hear their stories 🌍: Priyanka, Matthijs, SARAVANAN, Dave, Alan, Jose, Lewis, Ko, Elizabeth, Christina.

 So grateful for the warm welcome by Barnaby for making us feel like home. 🙌 Great pleasure to catch up & team up with our Insight MVPs: Paul, Stephen, Robert, David, Hakim, John, Roberto, Peter!
 Will suit up in our Insight MVP gears and ready to roll into Day 1 tomorrow!